Dharwad pedha

 Dharwad peda (ಧಾರವಾಡ ಪೇಡ) is an Indian sweet delicacy unique to the state of Karnataka, India.
-It derives its name from the city of Dharwad in Karnataka.This sweet's history is around 175 years old.
-Dharwad peda has been accorded Geographical Indication tag.
+It derives its name from the city of Dharwad in Karnataka.
+This sweet's history is around 175 years old.
+Dharwad peda has been accorded a Geographical Indication tag.
 Its GI tag number is 80.

 History

-Dharwad peda was originally started by the Thakur family who had migrated from Unnao in Uttar Pradesh to Dharwad after plague broke out in Unnao in early 19th Century.
-Ram Ratan Singh Thakur, a first generation confectioner, started producing and selling pedas locally.
+Dharwad peda was originally started by the Thakur family who had migrated from Unnao in Uttar Pradesh to Dharwad after the plague broke out in Unnao in the late 18th century.
+Ram Ratan Singh Thakur, a first-generation confectioner, started producing and selling pedas locally.
 Dharwad peda was prepared from the milk of Dharwadi buffaloes which are raised by the Gavali community in and around Dharwad.
 His grandson Babu Singh Thakur helped grow the family business further in their Line Bazaar store and the peda came to also be called locally as the "Line Bazaar Peda".
-The family closely guards the recipe of the Peda as a trade secret which has been passing down the lineage.
-Babusingh Thakur's single outlet store that was running for a few decades expanded later in Dharwad, Hubli, Bangalore, Belgaum and Haveri.
-In many other cities around India other confectioneries also sell Dharwad peda which is not connected to the Thakur family.
+Although the recipe came from the Thakur family, it was Big Mishra Pedha who took the sweet to global heights.
+Big Mishra Pedha is the largest manufacturer of Dharwad Pedha with a capacity to manufacture more than 10 tons of the delicacy everyday operating over 250 stores across Karnataka, Goa, Maharashtra and Telanghana.